The beginners guide to SEO and PPC marketing in 2020

 What is PPC?

 PPC stands for Pay Per Click.
 It is a form of digital advertising used to drive traffic to websites, to help increase sales and inquiries from a set target audience through Search Engines or other channels.
+You can do this by running PPC campaigns to help boost your SEO.

 Advertisers can run adverts on platforms such as Google Ads (Google AdWords) and Facebook, paying an amount every time someone clicks on it.
 It can be an effective advertising method, used both independently (as an alternative to organic SEO) or as a wider marketing campaign alongside SEO.